sidhant-guliani/Deep-learning-projects/Readme.md

 3 | Adding weight regularization.
 4 | Adding dropout.

-See the figure below to understand the effect og regularization over
 ![Here we can see that that the smaller network starts overfitting later than the reference one (original) and its performace degrades slowly compareed to the original one.](/images/regularization1.png)

 Adding weight regularization